 - To thicken the gravy, whisk in a cornstarch slurry and cook until it thickens.
 Use the saute setting for cooking the gravy.

 - Stir the gravy.
 Add cream if desired.
 Then pour it over the roast or into a gravy boat.

 Instant Pot Pot Roast Recipe Variations

-If you wanted to change this recipe, you may want to:
+If you want to change this recipe, you may want to:

-- Add some fresh ground pepper, a few bay leaves, thyme, rosemary, or perhaps one or two garlic cloves.
+- Add some fresh ground pepper, bay leaves, thyme, rosemary, or perhaps one or two garlic cloves.

 - If you love heat, add a tablespoon of red pepper flakes.

 - Substitute a quarter of the beef broth with red wine.

 - Add in some chopped celery stalks along with potatoes, carrots, and onions.
 For variety, consider using other root vegetables like parsnips, rutabagas, and turnips.

 Note: Add herbs or spices to the initial cooking for a more pronounced flavor.
 If you want a more delicate flavor, you can add them when you cook the vegetables.